vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

 ```

 ## Conclusion
 Docker Secrets can be used without Docker Swarm and can be pretty useful for development purposes.
 Just adding some extra configuration into your `docker-compose.yml` it is possible to give containers access to specific secrets.
-That in combination with ASP.NET `KeyPerFile` nuget package makes it really easy to get those secrets injected into your application.
+That in combination with ASP.NET `KeyPerFile` nuget package makes it easy to get those secrets injected into your application.

 You might be wondering when or why you would use this instead of using `.env`, `.envrc` files or any other ASP.NET configuration method.
-I personally use this for my personal project where for example I have a single location on my PC to share common secrets among my projects.
+I use this for my project where for example I have a single location on my PC to share common secrets among my projects.
 This way I know that I just need to look into a single location to update or rotate any secret.